rachel-hodgson/rachel-hodgson.github.io/index.md

 ## Welcome!

-### Product Development Engineer · Open to freelance/contract work and remote development
+### Product Development Engineer · Software and Embedded Systems · Open to freelance/contract work and remote development
 #### Helping teams and companies turn ambiguous problems or processes into tested, streamlined outcomes.

 Software Engineer based in Sydney, Australia.
 I specialize in designing, building, and implementing technical solutions that boost productivity and streamline workflows for businesses.
 My diverse industry experience gives me a strong understanding of operational needs and user-centric design.